southchen/dominant-color-frame/readme.md

 Toggle the output with/without shadow beneath the image.

 Can be run simply in the html file.
 Or I just set up a local server on port 2222.

+### Implementation

+FileReader & Canvas Web API
+Promisify the function of resizing of file before its rendering on page

 ### Sample